Cloud-based accounts payable: What it is and how it works

 2. Cut costs across the board

-Cloud-based accounts payable systems help businesses save money when compared to traditional on-premise solutions.
-Where you’ll save:
+Cloud-based accounts payable systems help you save money compared to traditional on-premise solutions.
+Where you'll save:

-- No server or IT maintenance costs—cloud providers handle updates and hosting
+- You eliminate server and IT maintenance costs, since cloud providers handle updates and hosting

-- Fewer hours spent on approvals and manual processing
+- You spend fewer hours on approvals and manual processing

 For example, a mid-sized company using manual workflows might spend thousands per year on server upkeep and physical storage.
 Switching to a cloud-based AP platform replaces those expenses with a predictable monthly fee and allows for growth without increasing overhead.